dotkernel/dotkernel-v1/readme.txt

 INSTALLATION
 ------------

-To install DotKernel, follow the steps below.
+To install Dotkernel, follow the steps below.
 Note: It is important to follow the steps in the exact order below (especially steps 9, 10, 11).

-   1. Download dk7.php file to test that your environment meets DotKernel system requirements
+   1. Download dk7.php file to test that your environment meets Dotkernel system requirements
-   2. Download a copy of DotKernel
+   2. Download a copy of Dotkernel
    3. Unzip the downloaded package.
-You should have a DotKernel-@VERSION@ directory
+You should have a Dotkernel-@VERSION@ directory
    4. Upload the folder content to your web server
    5. Create a MySQL database and import dot_kernel.sql file into it
    6. Set your environment (production, staging or development) in .htaccess by using the APPLICATION_ENV variable.
-In DotKernel, the development environment is set by default.
+In Dotkernel, the development environment is set by default.
       NOTE: You might want to disable the caching till you edit all the xml's you need, otherwise the changes will be ignored as the old xml data is still cached
    7. Depending on your environment, edit the configuration file configs/application.ini to reflect the website url and the connection to the database you created previously
       NOTE: Make sure the database and the application.ini have the same collation set
    8. Edit the seo.xml file (found in /configs/dots/) to reflect the website title, description and other seo information
    9. Test the installation by opening the URL you set as your website.
-If you see the Home page, your DotKernel installation is completed.
+If you see the Home page, your Dotkernel installation is completed.
   10. Log In into admin module: http://www.yourdotkernelinstance.com/admin/ with these credentials
       username: admin
       password: dot